-As the lockdown slowly eases, and more and more people return to work, we are beginning to get some insight into the challenges people will now be facing.
+As more and more people return to work, we are beginning to get some insight into the challenges people will now be facing.

-More obvious are the physical changes required by social distancing and reconfigured team dynamics driven by increased remote working.
+More obvious are the physical changes required by the return to work and reconfigured team dynamics driven by increased remote working.

 If you were to scratch the surface though, the less visible changes are visible in people: Uncertainty and unhappiness with new and different ways of working; fear of job losses in a constrained economic environment; even ‘survivor guilt’ among some who may have kept their jobs when many of their colleagues have lost theirs.